inkVerb/VIP/401-shell/Lesson-09.md

 - If a variable has been set:
   - `-z` answers `true`
   - `-n` answers `false`
-- If a variable has not been set OR been `unset`:
+- If a variable has not been set Or been `unset`:
   - `-z` answers `false`
   - `-n` answers `true`
 - Examples: